JordanWelsman/nexport/docs/joss/paper.md

 Figure sizes can be customized by adding an optional second parameter:
 ![Caption for example figure.](figure.png){ width=20% }
+-->

 # Acknowledgements

-We acknowledge contributions from Brigitta Sipocz, Syrtis Major, and Semyeong Oh, and support from Kathryn Johnston during the genesis of this project.
+nexport was developed at Lawrence Berkeley National Laboratory, and was wholly funded under contract with the U.S. Department of Energy (DOE).
+It is actively being developed as an open-source project.

 # References